-Douglas Harris - Able Seaman Douglas Morris Harris of Pennfields, Wolverhampton, was a wireless telegrapher on board the Italian drifter Floandi during World War 1, one of a number of armed drifters used to blockade the port of Cattaro (Kotor) to prevent the Austrian Navy’s use of the Adriatic.
-On the night of the 14th/15th May 1917, the drifters came under attack from three ships of the Austrian Navy.
-Douglas remained at his post during the battle and was killed, aged just 19.
-For his bravery he was awarded one of Italy’s highest honours, and a bronze memorial to him, created by Robert Jackson Emerson and cast in 1919, now stands in St Peter’s Gardens.
+Douglas Harris - Able Seaman Douglas Morris Harris, son of Leopold and Mabel Harris, of Pennfields, Wolverhampton, was a wireless telegrapher on board the Italian drifter Floandi during World War 1.
+Douglas was born in 1898 and lived at 49 Penn Road and 42 Lea Road with his parents, brother, four sisters and two servants.
+The Floandi was one of a number of armed drifters used to blockade the port of Cattaro (Kotor) to prevent the Austrian Navy’s use of the Adriatic.
+On the night of the 14th/15th May 1917, the Floandi came under attack in the Adriatic from three ships of the Austrian Navy.
+Douglas remained at his post during the battle, continuing to send messages calling for assistance, and was killed in action, aged just 19.
+For his bravery he was awarded one of Italy’s highest honours.
+A bronze memorial in his honour, created by Robert Jackson Emerson and cast in 1919, now stands in St Peter’s Gardens.
 Douglas Harris is also commemorated on the war memorial in the garden opposite St Philip’s Church at Penn Fields.

 Billy ‘Artillery’ Hartill - Footballer William ‘Billy’ John Hartill was born in Wolverhampton in 1905 and spent most of his playing career at Wolverhampton Wanderers.
 Nicknamed ‘Artillery’ after serving as a bombardier in the Royal Horse Artillery, he joined Wolves in 1928 and in the following year, his first full season as a professional, he scored 33 goals to become the club’s top goalscorer.
 He repeated this feat for the next three seasons (five times in total) and altogether scored 170 goals in 234 games.
 This was a record until it was broken in 1980 by John Richards and Billy remains the club’s third-highest ever goalscorer.
 He twice scored five goals in a single match, a record never bettered by any other Wolves player, and achieved a then club record of 16 hat-tricks (later beaten by Steve Bull).
 Billy remained at Molineux until 1935, when he moved briefly to Everton, then to Liverpool and Bristol Rovers.
 He retired in 1940 and died in Walsall in 1980.